-The 48 volt system is a low power consumption unit but it will drain the vehicle batteries over a period of time.
-If the vehicle is to be stored for a prolonged period of time, the 48 volt system should be disconnected from the batteries by selecting the 'TOW/MAINTENANCE' position on the Run-Tow/Maintenance switch located under the passenger seat.
+The TCT has a low power consumption unit but it will drain the vehicle batteries over a period of time.
+If the vehicle is to be stored for a prolonged period of time, the TCT should be disconnected from the batteries by selecting the 'TOW/MAINTENANCE' position on the Run-Tow/Maintenance switch located under the passenger seat.

-The Electronic Speed Control system consists of three separate units, a pedal box, speed sensor and controller.
+The Electronic Speed Control system consists of three separate units; a pedal box, speed sensor, and controller.